If Destroyed Still True #6: Iraqi Kurdistan edition

 review in Fahrenheit C3100 podcast · review by Said The Gramophone

-If you feel like telling other people about my zine, I won’t mind at all.
+If you’d like a copy, visit jinxremoving dot org for information on how to order; and if you feel like telling other people about the zine, I won’t mind at all.
 Thanks for reading.

 1. That is a beautiful (and well deserved) review from Sean StG.
 Glad I finally read it!